MattDodsonEnglish/English-Learning-Wiki/README.md

   on a "crash course."
 They buy books, buy classes, study multiple hours a day, and quit quickly.
 After this initial heave, some students become more realistic about their learning and take it slowly.
-Others quit and then use the fact that the didn't master a language after such a colossal effort as evidence that they just don't have a talent for language.
+Others quit and then use the fact that they didn't master a language after such a colossal effort as evidence that they just don't have a talent for language.
 The first group are turning themselves from bad students to good students.
 The second group remain bad students until the day they die.
 I'm not saying to be lazy.
 Generally